 Drivers of forest change – field study

 While some drivers ranked more highly than others (Tables 5A-D), it is important also to view the drivers as a suite of variables that are often inter-linked and acting together, even synergistically in many cases, to result in deforestation and forest degradation.
 As was the case from the literature study, most of the main indirect drivers of deforestation and forest degradation were the same, and were found in all forest types, and so represent the main national level drivers (Table 6 A and B, Table 2).
 These common key indirect drivers included poverty, overpopulation, and several issues related to governance including: insufficient forest staff, inadequate enforcement, inadequate policies or policies not followed, insufficient co-management of forests, and corruption (political interference and direct payments to people in authority).
 While most drivers were common to all forest types, there were some direct drivers that were specific to each of the forest types, as was also found from the literature review.
 Further, the relative importance of some drivers varied among the forest types (Tables 5A-D) and as compared to ranks from the literature review (Table 2).
 The GIS component study also found that there is a direct relationship between population density and deforestation in Hill Forests, and population density was related to degradation in all areas, reinforcing the importance of overpopulation as a key driver of forest change.
 A common driver that we encountered, which was only reported once in the literature review by Sunderland et al. (2011), was the lack of, and need for, better education of local people about forest values and ecosystem services.
-This indirect driver was noted for the Sundrbans, Sal, and Coastal forest types.
+This indirect driver was noted for the Sundarbans, Sal, and Coastal forest types.
 This was a particularly interesting finding because it clearly suggests that the local people are interested in improving the management of their local forests and presumably understand that they are currently degrading the forests through their actions.
 Among the factors listed in section 4.1, no technology or cultural drivers were identified during the workshops.
 Nevertheless, it is important to recognize that the technologies for small and large scale harvesting, sawmilling, paper making, and forest management techniques have change markedly during the past decade.
 Importing such technologies to modernise forest management would reduce increase wood yields and by wasting less wood.

 Among the three common main drivers was “Poor management, laws and policy”, also reported by all 35 published studies.
 This driver encompasses an assemblage of governance issues, some directly related to the Forest Department and others more broadly reflective of government priorities towards forests.
 From the workshops and literature review, there is an apparent and long-standing lack of priority given by government to sustaining the many valuable (but non-valued) ecosystem services, which a huge number of people derive from forests in Bangladesh.
 This issue is visibly demonstrated by the lack of sufficient training available for staff on current management techniques and equipment, the small departmental budget making it difficult to enforce laws and implement policies, the inability of staff to travel within their forest districts, and the poor living conditions of many forest staff.
 Further, the current policy and laws (although under revision) do not well reflect contemporary thinking about forest management and monitoring, and these policies have been unable to address key issues such as land use planning and land tenure, both of which are essential to enable proper forest management.